Readit News logoReadit News

 It's hard not to forgive people to pronounce your name wrong, when they've never met you or anyone that pronounces it correctly.
 They've only read it on the screen and they still say your name as best they can.

-pkaye · 5 months ago
+pkaye · a year ago

 Linus did make an audio clip back in 1994 saying ‘Hello!
 This is Linus Torvalds, and I pronounce Linux as “Linux”.